Oriyardori Asal

-Oriyardori Asal (One better than the other) is a 2011 Indian Tulu language film directed by H. S. Rajashekar and produced by Roopa Vijayakumar Kodialbail, starring Likith Shetty, Ramya Barna, Naveen D Padil, Aravind Bolar and Rekha Das in the lead roles.
+Oriyardori Asal (One better than the other) is a 2011 Indian Tulu language film directed by H. S. Rajashekar and starring Likith Shetty, Ramya Barna, Naveen D Padil, Aravind Bolar and Rekha Das in the lead roles.
 It is the most successful Tulu film till date.
 The film is based on the famous Tulu comedy drama with the same title, written by Vijayakumar Kodialbail.
 He also wrote the story, screenplay, dialogue and lyrics for the film.

 Plot

 The film is an out and out comedy and is basically about the misunderstanding between a landlord and his tenants on rent.
 The film is about a Vattara; homes in the same compound.
 This particular vattara is about three families living in the same compound.
 Munna(Likith Shetty) is the protagonist and plays the role of the son of the tenant and Priya (Ramya Barna) plays the role of the house-owner's daughter.
 The love triangle between Munna and Priya is the central theme of the film.
 Naveen D Padil has a stellar role as a Bhajane Basappa and Arvind Bolar as a corporator, Kanthappa.
 Rajesh Bantwal plays the character of a car driver.